Dear Comrades,

 Our current political priorities include:

-North Star exists to challenge these tendencies and make DSA a better organization.
-We also dismiss the notion that DSA should exist without caucuses.
+North Star exists in part to challenge these tendencies and make DSA a better organization.

 We’d appreciate your response to this invitation, to our Statement of Principles and to content on our blog.
 If you support our Statement of Principles, please sign on as a member of our caucus.
 If you disagree, we welcome participation and dialogue.